 The overhead is probably THE crown jewel in a 737 cockpit.
 While primarily used during startup preparations, shutdown and of course emergencies, it otherwise goes largely untouched.
 Still, you’ll probably agree it’s one of the coolest parts of the cockpit.
-Here is a photo from a real 737-800 I took while visiting an Aeromexico maintenance hangar in Mexico.
+Here is a photo from a real 737-800 I took while visiting a maintenance hangar.

 Here are a couple of shots of my overhead as of November, 2017.
 It probably took around 6-8 weeks to get to this point from scratch.